 Configure a Firewall with Arno Iptables in Debian 5 (Lenny)

-Firewall software is designed to limit access to network resources running on your Linux VPS to authorized parties.
+Firewall software is designed to limit access to network resources running on your Linode to authorized parties.
 Some services, such as a public web server, may be accessible to anyone.
 Others might be more restricted, such as an SSH daemon for remote system administration.

 This guide will help you get the